 At Biz Latin Hub we are experts on the visa types in Peru and can guide you through the process from start to finish as well as advise on the best option for your situation.
 However, that’s not all.
 We can help you to incorporate a company in Peru and our array of back office services can make sure you stay compliant and completely above board.
+This guide provides an overview of the four most common visa types—tourist, business, work, and investor—and outlines their primary purpose and requirements.

 The Peruvian Business visa is a single entry visa that lasts up to 90 days and is issued by your country’s Peruvian Embassy.
 It takes up to four days for this type of visa to be issued, but expats can pay a higher fee and get their business visa in only one day.
 Aside from the application fee, applicants are required to submit the following documents: